Are you looking to expand your portrait photography skills? If so, you’re in luck!

 Boudoir portraits are great for capturing a person’s physical appearance and sensuality.

-If you’re looking to take a boudoir portrait, be sure to have your subject dress in their best clothes (or lack thereof) and prepare for a bit of posing.
+If you’re looking to take a boudoir portrait, be sure to have your subject dress in their best clothes (or lack thereof) and prepare for some posing.

 Boudoir portraits are often used as gifts for spouses or significant others, or they can be exhibited as fine art portraits.